wingedpanther/nmbi/content/posts/nmbi/how-to-apply-atws.md

  11. Benefits in Kind - No
  12. Irish Host details  – as mentioned in your contract or check with your employer/recruiter
  13. Nature of Business – Nursing
- 14. Medical references
-    1. Nursing and Midwifery Board of Ireland reference number - enter your date of birth in **DDMMYY** format.
+ 14. Nursing and Midwifery Board of Ireland reference number - enter your date of birth in **DDMMYY** format.
-    2. Description of work – Nursing duties as described in job offer/contract
+ 15. Description of work – Nursing duties as described in job offer/contract
- 15. In next page, upload the documents mentioned above
+ 16. In next page, upload the documents mentioned above